zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-code-first.md

 ## I already have a database, and I want to use Code First

-I already have a database, and I want to use Code First:

 If you already have a database, EF Power Tools allows you to reverse engineer and generate the context and classes, to do this right-click on your Solution in Visual Studio and choose Entity Framework from the menu:

 <img src="https://carloscds.net/wp-content/uploads/2012/01/image_thumb9_thumb1_thumb6.png" width="442" height="202" alt="Entity Framework Code first-6">